Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Analyze the exponential function $$f(x)= 4 * 2^x$$.

-Exponential Decay and Half-Life
+Exponential Decay and Log Function Inverses in Pharmacokinetics

 Exponential Function Transformation